Skin Gummies, Built the Right Way

 Why skin gummies are harder than they look

 Gummies are not just “soft candies with ingredients.”
 They’re a structured matrix that has to remain stable over time.
-Skin-positioned gummies often push that matrix to its limits, especially when brands try to pack in multiple actives while also chasing a premium bite, clean flavor, and Instagram-ready visuals.
+Skin-positioned gummies push that matrix to its limits, especially when brands try to pack in multiple actives while chasing a premium bite, clean flavor, and Instagram-ready visuals.

-In practice, success usually comes down to controlling a handful of technical levers that don’t show up on the front label:
+In practice, success comes down to controlling a handful of technical levers that don’t show up on the front label:

 • Water activity (aW)